chloehuang123/Uncovering_Insights_from_Airbnbs_Boston_Housing/README.md

 # Uncovering Insights From Airbnb's Boston Housing

+The blog post is here: [Insights into the Boston Airbnb Market](https://medium.com/@chloenanh90/insights-into-the-boston-airbnb-market-218b8deed555)

 This is a project for the Udacity Data Scientist Nanodegree, where the goal is to explore AirBnB Boston housing data and answer three questions of interest:

 1. Are prices predominantly influenced by a listing's location or by its amenities and features?